 If you're not familiar with Dickinson, here are a few important pieces of information for you and the students you work with to be aware of.
 Explore our website to dive more deeply into all things Dickinson!

 - Dickinson was chartered in 1783 in Carlisle, Pennsylvania.
 Benjamin Rush, a revolutionary in both spirit and life, established Dickinson College with the intent of providing a different kind of liberal-arts education.

-#1 in the nation for sustainability!
-(No. 1 Overall Top Performer among baccalaureate institutions in the Association for the Advancement of Sustainability in Higher Education's (AASHE) "Sustainable Campus Index 2018")
+#2 in the nation for sustainability!
+(No. 2 Overall Top Performer among baccalaureate institutions in the Association for the Advancement of Sustainability in Higher Education's (AASHE) "Sustainable Campus Index")

 In 2020, Dickinson became one of the first carbon-neutral colleges in the country.

-98% of Dickinsonians are employed, in grad school, undertaking meaningful volunteer work or engaged in a fellowship within one year of graduation.
+95% of Dickinsonians are employed, in grad school, undertaking volunteer work or engaged in meaningful service within one year of graduation.